Guide

 # Send a file as attachment from a script

-A lightweight SMTP client that acts as a sendmail replacement.
-Excels at one thing: relaying messages to an SMTP server.
+A lightweight SMTP client first released in 2003 that acts as a sendmail replacement. msmtp excels at one thing: relaying messages to an SMTP server.
 Supports TLS and multiple accounts.
 No reading, no IMAP, no search.
 Ideal as a relay backend for other tools.

 # Configure in ~/.msmtprc